Hunner4D/airbrb/README.md

 ## Deployment

-This project will be uploaded through AWS.
-A link will be made available as soon as it is deployed.
+When fully functional, this project will be uploaded through AWS.
+A preview however can be found at [https://hunner4d.github.io/airbrb/](https://hunner4d.github.io/airbrb/).

 ## Built With